Abandoned & Little-Known Airfields:

 The newly Apple Valley County Airport (3 miles northeast)

 was built in 1970, at which point the original airport presumably closed.

-The airfield was not depicted at all on later USGS topo maps (only the former airport entrance road).
+The original Apple Valley Airport was no longer depicted at all on later USGS topo maps (only the former airport entrance road).

 As can been seen in the 1994 USGS aerial photo,

 a majority of the abandoned airport still remains.

 A shopping center has been built over the western end of the former east/west runway,

 but a 3,800' length of the runway still exists in a somewhat deteriorated fashion,

 along with the ramp south of the runway midpoint.